tqbwqing/automagic/README.md

 1. Create a new data folder using Finder (Mac), Explorer (Windows) or your Linux equivalent.
 2. Create a new project folder using Finder (Mac), Explorer (Windows) or your Linux equivalent.
 3. For all the projects that you want to merge: Copy the contents from the data and project folders to the new data and project folders.
- * Important: 	Each of your existing projects’ project folders contains a file named project_state.mat.
+ * Important: 	Each of your existing projects??? project folders contains a file named project_state.mat.
 Do not copy these files to your new project folder.
 4. In *Automagic*: Create a new project using the newly created data and project folders.

 #### 2.3.4.
 Adding Data to an Existing Project